 To do that, follow the instructions here: https://cdsbook.github.io/book/src/book/02_setup.html#sec-rstudio-github-connection

-If you run into problems, then please reach out to your instructor or post a message in the Slack #tech-support channel.
+If you run into problems, then please talk to your instructor or STAR, or post your issue in the Q&A discussion on Canvas.

 Credits